fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 }
 ```

 Run `terraform get` to have terraform pull down the module.
-After this completes you should get a linting error saying that a required property is not defined `certificate_arn`.
+After this completes you should get a linting error saying that a required property,`certificate_arn`, is not defined .

-To fix this issue lets also define some Route53 resources:
+To fix this issue lets define some Route53 resources:

 ```terraform
 module "acm" {